MauriceGlenn2/Devices-Accidentally-Exposed-to-the-Internet/README.md

 ## Prerequisites
 - A VM onboarded to **Microsoft Defender for Endpoint (MDE)**.
-- The VM should remain active for **90 minutes** to attract potential threats from malicious actors and bots.
+- The VM was running for 12+ hours to produce logs.
-- Alternatively, use the pre-existing honeypot VM: **windows-target-1**.

 ---